sudorandom/kmcd.dev/content/posts/2026/protobuf-unknown-fields/index.md

 Beyond just forwarding data safely, unknown fields provide a highly valuable observability metric.

-When an API gateway or a downstream service detects unknown fields in incoming payloads, it serves as a clear telemetry signal: a client or upstream service is sending extra information because it is using a newer schema.
+When an API gateway or a downstream service detects unknown fields in incoming payloads, it is a clear telemetry signal: a client or upstream service is sending extra information because it is using a newer schema.

 Instead of crashing or silently dropping the data, the service can log the presence of these unknown fields.
 You can use this data to trigger alerts, track the rollout progress of new features across your architecture, and pinpoint exactly which legacy services are lagging behind and due for an upgrade.